24 Best Website Feedback Tools for 2025

 - Advanced user session replays

-- Bug identification and analysis to quickly identify and rectify UX issues
+- Bug identification and analysis to quickly identify issues

 - Customizable dashboards